Tercra/wish-list-scrape/README.md

 ## Parts
+* productinfo.py
-* Python script to scrape websites based on url
+    * Python script that scrapes info form configured websites (url, name, price, currency, image)
+* testScraping.py
+    * Unittest to test methods in productinfo.py
+    * Test will not work in time, because certain info like price and availibility will change in time

+#

 ### Python Dependencies
 * pip install beautifulsoup4